wp-media/engineering-handbook/technical_standards/node/db.md

 ## Database Migrations

 Database migrations help manage schema changes over time.
-We use plain SQL for migrations to maintain full control and clarity.
+We recommend plain SQL for migrations to maintain full control and clarity over the operations we are doing.
+Migrations represent the successive changes done to the data model over time.
+We also encourage maintaining the current data model in a dedicated file to quickly understand the current state.

 ### Migration Structure

 Organize migrations in a dedicated directory:

 ```
-/db
+/database
   /migrations
     001-initial-schema.sql
     002-add-user-roles.sql
     003-add-site-metrics.sql
-  /dal
-  index.js
+  schema.sql
 ```

 ### Writing SQL Migrations